Commercial MVHR Heat Recovery

 Commercial Heat Recovery Systems

-As independent specialists BPC Ventilation can design and supply the largest range of commercial heat recovery systems to suite any size, budget or specification from economical cost-efficient units to bespoke handmade units for specialist applications
+As independent specialists BPC Ventilation can design and supply the largest range of commercial heat recovery systems to suit any size, budget or specification from economical cost-efficient units to bespoke handmade units for specialist applications.

 The indoor climate is of the utmost importance in work places as most of us spend the greater part of our working lives indoors.

 "To ensure comfort and a sense of well-being, the air we breathe must be clean, at the right temperature and right humidity levels."

 Whatever the situation, Mechanical Ventilation with Heat Recovery (MVHR) solutions can play a significant role because they help create a healthier living and working environment, while contributing to the reduction of a building's carbon emissions and energy usage.